stevejpurves/testing_with_nodejs/README.md

 # Testing with Node.js
-Slides and code for betabeers tenerife March 2015
+Slides and code for Betabeers Tenerife March 2015

 There are 3 examples:

  1. using mocha & chai for simple sync and async tests
  2. using karma to run mocha & chai tests in real browsers
  3. backend testing of a simple MEAN stack todo app

  Running the examples
  --------------------
   - install node for your platform